nhwivo/nhwivo.github.io/docs/my-art/my-art.md

 permalink: /docs/my-art
 ---
 <h1>My Artworks</h1>
 Welcome to the best page on my entire website.
-Here, I showcase my artistic abilities and talk through what I have done for each project.
+Here, I showcase some of the arts and crafts that I have made, along with brief descriptions of what I did for each project.
-Drawing, painting, and crafting are things that I am In my free time, I often do arts and craft.
-I hope you, the visitor of this site, enjoy these artworkds as much as I enjoyed making them.
+Making art is another passion of mine
 If you're curious about the process of any of the works that you see, please don't hesitate to contact me as I will be happy to talk about them.

 Below are some of the things that I have made.
 Just click to jump to the desired section: